-No doubt that monsoon brings the much-needed relief from the scorching summer heat, but the humidity and rain make for a perfect breeding ground for bacteria, making us vulnerable to diseases and infections during the rainy season.
-I have listed the most common monsoon diseases and steps to prevent it.
+No doubt that monsoon brings much-needed relief from the scorching summer heat, but the humidity and rain make for a perfect breeding ground for bacteria, making us vulnerable to diseases and infections during the rainy season.
+I have listed the most common monsoon diseases and the steps to prevent them.

 Monsoon season leads to more germs around you due to the following reasons: